Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of Global X MSCI Nigeria ETF is 630 days, which is larger, thus worse compared to the benchmark SPY (123 days) in the same period.
+• The average time in days below previous high water mark over 5 years of Global X MSCI Nigeria ETF is 630 days, which is greater, thus worse compared to the benchmark SPY (122 days) in the same period.

-• During the last 3 years, the average time in days below previous high water mark is 203 days, which is higher, thus worse than the value of 177 days from the benchmark.
+• Compared with SPY (113 days) in the period of the last 3 years, the average time in days below previous high water mark of 203 days is greater, thus worse.

 Performance (YTD)